mohsinnazir967/SIEM-Notes/SIEM Tasks/Alert Descriptions, Investigation  & Mitigation.md

 Machine learning models analyze network traffic patterns to identify anomalies, such as unexpected spikes.
 These spikes may indicate malicious activities like data exfiltration or denial-of-service attacks.
 Adversaries exploit network vulnerabilities to flood traffic or extract data.
 The _Spike in Network Traffic_ rule leverages ML to flag unusual traffic surges, aiding in early threat detection and response.

+**Possible investigation steps**

+Review the timestamp and duration of the traffic spike to determine if it correlates with any scheduled business activities or known events.

+Analyze the source and destination IP addresses involved in the traffic spike to identify any unfamiliar or suspicious entities.

+Examine the types of network protocols and services involved in the spike to assess if they align with typical network usage patterns.

+Check for any recent changes in network configurations or security policies that might explain the unusual traffic patterns.

+#### Mitigation

+Immediately isolate affected systems from the network to prevent further data exfiltration or traffic flooding.

+Conduct a thorough analysis of network logs to identify the source and destination of the traffic spike, focusing on any unauthorized or suspicious IP addresses.

+Block identified malicious IP addresses and domains at the firewall and update intrusion prevention systems to prevent further access.

+If data exfiltration is suspected, perform a data integrity check to assess any potential data loss or compromise.

+Notify the incident response team to assess the situation and determine if further escalation is necessary, including potential involvement of law enforcement if data theft is confirmed.

+Review and update network access controls and permissions to ensure only authorized users and devices have access to sensitive data and systems.